Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Impact of on RL

 \subsection{Negative Control}

-To understand the impact of different task structures on reinforcement learning dynamics, we analyze ARC-AGI as a \textbf{negative control}. \begin{itemize}[leftmargin=*, nosep, labelsep=0.5em] \item \textbf{Observation:} As shown in Figure~\ref{fig:response_length} (Right), contrary to the length growth in the \OurDATA\ group, the average response length of Math + ARC + Evolve is noticeably suppressed during training; correspondingly, its reflection-like token curve is flatter (Figure~\ref{fig:reflection}). \item \textbf{Analysis:} ARC tasks prioritize input-output mappings and lack explicit intermediate reasoning chains in the supervision.
+To understand the impact of different task structures on reinforcement learning dynamics, we analyze ARC-AGI as a \textbf{negative control} in our study.

+\begin{itemize}[leftmargin=*, nosep, labelsep=0.5em] \item \textbf{Observation:} As shown in Figure~\ref{fig:response_length} (Right), contrary to the length growth in the \OurDATA\ group, the average response length of Math + ARC + Evolve is noticeably suppressed during training; correspondingly, its reflection-like token curve is flatter (Figure~\ref{fig:reflection}). \item \textbf{Analysis:} ARC tasks prioritize input-output mappings and lack explicit intermediate reasoning chains in the supervision.
 This structure \textbf{incentivizes} the RL policy to bypass step-by-step derivation in favor of short-path pattern matching.
-This contrasts with mathematical reasoning, explaining why ARC-mixed models fail to generalize to tasks requiring rigorous, multi-step deduction. \end{itemize}
+This contrasts with mathematical reasoning, explaining why ARC-mixed models fail to generalize to tasks requiring rigorous, multi-step deduction.
+Recent work further argues that ARC-AGI is fundamentally a vision task~\cite{hu2025arcvisionproblem}, suggesting that the negative transfer stems from a domain mismatch (visual pattern recognition vs.\ symbolic reasoning) rather than a generic format effect. \end{itemize}